 Adapting and rebuilding.

 He faced one more mighty challenge before retiring; the noisy neighbours from the blue side of Manchester.
-Despite relinquishing control for a time, Ferguson found a way to defeat his opponent.
+Despite relinquishing control for a time, Ferguson found a way to once again defeat his opponent.

 His longevity owed much to his ability to adapt.
-The fact that he saw off so many challenges is also a testament to the fact that he learnt from past errors and made adjustments later.
+The fact that he saw off so many challenges is also a testament to how he learnt from past errors.

 Ferguson’s success demonstrates the importance of adaptability.
-Being idle and not adjusting to new conditions or situations means that progress is limited.
+Being idle and not adjusting to new conditions or situations means that progress is nearly always limited.

 Ferguson and United had goals.
 They also scored a fair few.
 On the other hand, David Brent was a master of scoring the proverbial own goal.